apache/mynewt-site/docs/os/tutorials/add_newtmgr.md

 * Have Internet connectivity to fetch remote Mynewt components.
 * Installed the [compiler tools](../get_started/native_tools.md) to
 support native compiling to build the project this tutorial creates.
-* Installed the [Segger JLINK package]( https://www.segger.com/jlink-software.html) to load your project on the board.
 * Have a cable to establish a serial USB connection between the board and the laptop.

 <br>